dime-coin/electrum-docs/faq.rst

 You will need to back up this wallet, because it cannot be recovered from a seed.

-Can I sweep private keys from other Bitcoin clients?
+Can I sweep private keys from other Dimecoin clients?
 ----------------------------------------------------

-Sweeping private keys means to send all the bitcoins they control to an existing address in your wallet.
+Sweeping private keys means to send all the dimecoins they control to an existing address in your wallet.
 The private keys you sweep do not become a part of your wallet.
-Instead, all the bitcoins they control are sent to an address that has been deterministically generated from your wallet seed.
+Instead, all the dimecoins they control are sent to an address that has been deterministically generated from your wallet seed.